 Our seats are totally posh and comfy.
 They can swivel, tilt, shift, and even be taken out of the van without much hassle.
 That makes a huge difference to how we feel on the road.
 Discomfort leads to bitching.
 Bitching leads to arguments.
 And that leads to getting another van…. but that’s expensive, so we are going to stick with feeling good.

 Our van did not come with those anti-bitch chairs.
 They came from two separate auto wreckers and also needed to be modified.
-For technical details follow these links:
+For technical details follow us on Instagram.
+We are under Live_Uthing.

 How we lounge around in such a small space